Gary Mulligan: Gillingham

 In January, he joined Vale's League One rivals Gillingham.
 He spent a month on the sidelines with ligament damage, which at first was feared to be a broken leg.
-Following his recovery he was back in the Gills' first team and remained so until the end of the season.
-He scored one goal in thirteen appearances for the "Gills".
+Following his recovery he was back in the Gills' first-team and remained so until the end of the season.
+He scored one goal in 13 appearances for the "Gills".

-His hard-working style had impressed Gillingham manager Ronnie Jepson and on 12 May 2006 he signed for Gillingham on a permanent basis.
-With 42 games to his credit in 2006–07, he was third in the club's player of the year voting behind Andrew Crofts and Mark Bentley.
-Following Mark Stimson's appointment in November 2007, Mulligan dropped out of first team plans as the Gills sunk to relegation in 2007–08.
+His hard-working style had impressed Gillingham manager Ronnie Jepson and on 12 May 2006 he signed for Gillingham permanently.
+With 42 games to his credit in 2006–07, he was third in the club's Player of the Year voting behind Andrew Crofts and Mark Bentley.
+Following Mark Stimson's appointment in November 2007, Mulligan dropped out of first-team plans as the Gills sunk to relegation in 2007–08.
 His five goals fell way short of the target of 15–20 he had set himself.
 He admitted he considered switching to another club, though eventually he decided to stick with the Kent club, agreeing a one-year deal in June 2008.
-He kicked off the 2008–09 season with a goal against AFC Bournemouth, though did not believe this would mean a return in the first 11.
+He kicked off the 2008–09 season with a goal against AFC Bournemouth, though did not believe this would mean a return in the first XI.
 Indeed, he scored just two goals in 31 games over the rest of the season, and he was released in the summer.